 The famous Irish explorer Tom Crean, left the family farm in Annascaul, Co.
 Kerry aged 15 to join the British Navy, and lied about his age to get in.
 Crean was a squadron on Robert Scott’s ship Discovery on its way to Antarctica.
 By 1914, he was back in Antarctica on an ill-fated Endurance expedition with Ernest Shackleton that ended with one of the most remarkable stories of survival against all the odds.
 He was awarded the Albert Medal (for lifesaving, now called the George Cross), after he saved the life of a fellow colleague following an incredible journey leaping across the polar ice floes for 56km.
 Crean opened The South Pole Inn, Annascaul with his wife in 1920 which is still in business, and there is today a beer brewed after the great man.

-In honour of these four legendary Irish explorers, Irish Experience Tours is proud to launch our brand-new range of epic adventure tours which are named after each of these trailblazers.
-Now, you can make your own discoveries and experience unforgettable adventures with us as you travel across our beautiful island and find the inner explorer in you that you never knew existed.
+In honour of these four legendary Irish explorers, you can make your own discoveries and experience unforgettable adventures with us as you travel across our beautiful island and find the inner explorer in you that you never knew existed.

 You’ll travel in a small group with an experienced local guide, exploring unique destinations and immersing yourself in local culture and Ireland’s beautiful environment.
 Trek along the Cliffs of Moher, bike through amazing national parks, go horse-riding in Dingle, discover the ancient sport of hurling, sample a taste of Irish whiskey in local distilleries (exploring is thirsty work), and come stargazing with us as we plot a course directly for adventure, jaw-dropping scenery, fun (craic) and unforgettable experiences.

 So, if adventure is in your DNA and you live to explore new things, come and experience the real Ireland with Irish Experience Tours.
-Check out our brand-new tours here and find your inner explorer today.
+Check out our adventure tours below and find your inner explorer today.
 Go Further with Irish Experience Tours.

 Copyright Irish Experience Tours 2018.